 Sanguich Sandwich Talk

 Who else is going to serve sliced sous vide steak?
-No one but Sanguich does it this way, and it works.
+No one but Sanguich does it this way, and it works deliciously well.

 The Pan con Lechon from Sanguich De Miami is another game-changer.
 It features shredded pork, pickled mojo onions, and garlic cilantro aioli on pressed Cuban bread.